 Not looking up, X looked at his good friend one more time, and then turned to leave the room, along with Zero and Alia.
 "I know," he whispered, more to himself.
 "He's a hunter.
 Hunters never give up."
 He left it at that, as the door shut behind him.

-Axl vaguely heard their words, as he was being sucked into a state of calmness.
+Axl vaguely heard their words as he slowly descended into a state of calmness.
 He felt a little beat up, but he wasn't worried.
 He could feel that he was going to be fine, however, he felt a bit different.
 An unfamiliar feeling was growing inside him.
-A sort of…energy.
+A sort of... energy.
 Axl could feel it in the deepest corners of his mind.
-For now, the strange feeling wasn't concerning, but the strange dream about the mysterious figure had Axl worried more than a little.
-The figure looked like Lumine; the figure was Lumine.
-He had said that he gave him a power that was his to use in any way he wanted.
-Was it the power that would make him maverick?
-Lumine himself had said that he didn't have the "specks" to become a maverick, but what if he gave him that opportunity?
+For now, the strange feeling wasn't concerning, but the vivid dream about the mysterious figure had Axl worried more than a little.
+The figure looked like Lumine – the figure was Lumine.
+He had said that he had given him a power that was his to use in any way he wanted.
+Was it the power that would make him Maverick?
+Lumine himself had said that he didn't have the "specs" to become a Maverick, but what if he gave him that opportunity?
 Axl remembered Lumine's words then.
 He could use the power however he wanted.
-If he wanted to use it in favor of the Hunters, then he could do it.
+If he wanted to use it in favor of the Hunters, then he would do it.
 It was his power now, and he was going to use it in anyway he wanted.